 I Paid $34,000 Because I Didn't Check Inside the Walls

 August 2022.
 Monsoon rain flooded my Summerlin home office.
-I mopped the floors, ran fans for two days, and watched the surfaces dry.
-Everything looked fine.
-Six weeks later, the wall behind my desk smelled wrong.
-I pulled back the baseboard and found black mold running up the studs from floor to ceiling.
-The surfaces had dried.
+I mopped the floors, put fans on for two days, and figured the problem was behind me.
+Six weeks later, a smell from the wall behind my desk stopped me cold.
+I pulled back the baseboard and found black mold covering the studs from floor to ceiling.
+The surfaces had dried just fine.
 The wall cavity never did.
 Remediation, drywall replacement, new insulation, clearance testing: $34,000.

 By David Reyes.
 Software engineer, Summerlin.
 I now own three moisture meters and check under every sink in my house once a month.
 That's what $34,000 does to a person.